 At Studio Republic, we pride ourselves as an ethical creative agency.
 We deliver innovative solutions to charities, not-for-profit organisations, and like-minded business.
 Our long-term goal is to underpin our ethical intentions with a sustainable business practice that supports both people and planet.

 As an agency, we use a renewable energy provider, a family run hosting facility with carbon-neutral UK based data centres, rechargeable batteries, and FSC certified stock for our in-house printing.
 In addition, we recycle ink cartridges and office waste.

 For us, one of the biggest triumphs to date has been cementing ourselves as leaders in the digital industry and moving towards the goal of being in a position to offer sustainability consultancy during 2019.

-Committing to being sustainable in the workplace has inevitably led to personal developments.
+Committing to being more environmentally sustainable in the workplace has inevitably led to personal developments.
 These developments have included team members aiming to reduce reliance on single-use plastics, some transferring to fully renewable domestic energy suppliers, and others taking used tea bags, coffee grounds for home composting to further personal measures.

 Why and What?

 Last year, Studio Republic celebrated its 14th birthday by committing to becoming an ethical agency.
 Part of our rebranding process has meant that we’ve made conscious purchasing decisions resulting in the minimisation of our single-use plastic waste, a reduction to zero in chemical cleaning products.
 It is crucial that we walk the walk and not just talk the talk in order to demonstrate that relatively small steps can have a huge positive environmental impact.

 - We’ve measured our direct carbon footprint and offset it.
 We hope to see a reduction in our footprint for 2019.